ska-telescope/ska-tango-images/docs/src/helm_charts.rst

 The ``ska-tango-base`` helm chart is an application chart which defines the basic TANGO ecosystem in kubernetes.

 In specific it defines the following k8s services:
  - tangodb: it is a mysql database used to store configuration data used at startup of a device server (more information can be found `here <https://tango-controls.readthedocs.io/en/latest/reference/glossary.html#term-tango-database>`__.
+If the ``global.operator`` is true then this won't be generated in favour of a databaseds resource type.
+More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_
  - databaseds: it is a device server providing configuration information to all other components of the system as well as a runtime catalog of the components/devices (more information can be found `here <https://tango-controls.readthedocs.io/en/latest/reference/glossary.html#term-tango-host>`__.
  - itango: it is an interactive Tango client (more information can be found `here <https://gitlab.com/tango-controls/itango>`__.
  - vnc: it is a debian environment with x11 server and vnc/novnc installed on it.